 Where hi(x) is the probability in the ith histogram bin of x.
-256 bins were used in all cases.
+A total of 256 bins were used in all cases.

-In addition to the entropy, the median and the four central moment features (mean, standard deviation, skewness and kurtosis) of (Li et al., 2010) were included as sliding window features.
+In addition to the entropy, the median and the four central moment features (mean, standard deviation, skewness and kurtosis) of Li et al., (2010) were included as sliding window features.
 The first principal component, RVI, NDVI and normalised green channel were all used as inputs to the sliding window feature set.
 A sliding window size of five pixels was used.

 Evaluation